Dart-o-s/aos_fc/plan.md

     1) Play Trumpets!
 Realease 0.9

 ## high prio items
+    [ ] fix git access on the Mac, it uses an old account [ ] integrate object box
     [ ] Initialize WebFileSystem only once.
     [ ] BUG Some methods (extensions to List<Flashcard>) got moved into AbsFileSystem, but they belong to "the App" [?]
 I think I duplicated it to there, because the import did not work